agosztolai/MARBLE/README.md

 There are loads of parameters to adjust these plots, so have a look at the respective functions.

+## Examples

+The folder [/examples](https://github.com/agosztolai/MARBLE/tree/main/examples) contains scripts for some basic examples and other scripts to reproduce the results in our paper.

+## Further details

 <a name="inputs"></a>
 ### More on inputs

 If you measure time series observables, such as neural firing rates, you can start with a list of variable length time series under a given condition, e.g., `ts_1`, `ts_2`.
 We assume these are measurements from the same dynamical system, i.e., the sample points making up these trajectories are drawn from the same manifold, defining its shape `pos = np.vstack([ts_1, ts_2])`.

-If you do not directly have access to the velocities, you can approximate them as `vel = np.vstack([np.diff(ts_1, axis=0), np.diff(ts_2, axis=0)])` and take `pos = np.vstack([ts_1[:-1,:], ts_2[:-1,:]])` to ensure `pos` and `vel` have the same length.
+If you do not directly have access to the velocities, you can approximate them as `x = np.vstack([np.diff(ts_1, axis=0), np.diff(ts_2, axis=0)])` and take `pos = np.vstack([ts_1[:-1,:], ts_2[:-1,:]])` to ensure `pos` and `x` have the same length.

+If you just want to play around with dynamical systems, why not try our (experimental) [sister package] DE_library(https://github.com/agosztolai/DE_library).

 <a name="conditions"></a>
 ### More on different conditions

 Comparing dynamics in a data-driven way is equivalent to comparing the corresponding vector fields based on their respective sample sets.
 The dynamics to be compared might correspond to different experimental conditions (stimulation conditions, genetic perturbations etc.), dynamical systems (different task, different brain region).

-Suppose we have the data pairs `pos1, pos2` and `vel2, vel2`.
+Suppose we have the data pairs `pos1, pos2` and `x1, x2`.
 Then we may concatenate them as a list to ensure that our pipeline handles them independently (on different manifolds), but embeds them jointly in the same space.

 ```
-x_list, v_list = [x1, x2], [v1, v2]
+pos_list, x_list = [pos1, pos2], [x1, x2]
 ```

-Note, it is sometimes useful to consider that two vector fields lie on independent manifolds when we want to discover the contrary.
-However, when we know that two vector fields lie on the same manifold, then it can be advantageous to stack their corresponding samples, rather than providing them as a list, as this will enforce geometric relationships between them.
+Note, it is sometimes useful to consider that two vector fields lie on independent manifolds (providing them as a list) even when we want to *discover* the contrary.
+However, when we know that two vector fields lie on the same manifold, then it can be advantageous to stack their corresponding samples (stacking them) as this will enforce geometric relationships between them through the proximity graph.

 <a name="construct"></a>
 ### More on constructing data object